leftwm/leftwm/themes/README.md

 # Why have themes

-With left there are two types of configs.
-First there are config settings that are specific to you but don’t really change.
-These are settings like keybindings.
-Workspace locations, and names of desktops/tags.
-These settings can be found in ~/.config/leftwm/config.toml
+With LeftWM, there are two types of configs:
+* **LeftWM Configuration files:** LeftWM configurations are specific to you and don’t change for different themes.
+These are settings like keybindings, workspace locations, and names of desktops/tags.
+These settings can be found in `~/.config/leftwm/config.toml`.

-The appearance of your desktop is different.
+* **Theme Configuration files:** The appearance of your desktop is different.
 It’s fun to try new looks and feels.
-It’s fun to tweak and customize the appearance ( AKA: ricing ).
-It’s fun to share so others can experience your cool awesome desktop.
-Leftwm is built around this concept.
+It’s fun to tweak and customize the appearance (AKA: [ricing](https://www.reddit.com/r/unixporn/comments/3iy3wd/stupid_question_what_is_ricing/)).
+It’s fun to share so others can experience your awesome desktop!
+LeftWM is built around this concept.
 By pulling all these settings out into themes, you can now easily tweak, switch, and share your experiences.
+This configuration is spread between `theme.toml` and related files contained within a theme's folder.

 # We want your themes

 We are looking to expand the list of available themes for an upcoming release.
-If you enjoy making desktops look good please consider sharing (making a pull request).
+If you enjoy making desktops look good please consider sharing by making a pull request on [the community themes repository](https://github.com/leftwm/leftwm-community-themes).

 # Requirements for a theme